These guidelines assist people writing (or pitching) articles for The Property Tribune to ensure consistency, clarity and style.

 - all articles are your own work;

-- no links to any outside websites or affiliate links, EVER!
-(Links to your own website from your profile page, plus all your social accounts, are fine, however.)
+- no links to any outside websites or affiliate links in the body of the article EVER!
+(Links to your own website from your own profile page, plus all your social accounts, are fine, however.)

 - you are not promoting your own services or a business you have an interest in;